danielsobrado/CCDAK-Exam-Questions/Kafka-Connect/Questions1.md

 - **d.
 File Source Connector**: Incorrect.
 It's used for reading data from files into Kafka topics, not for writing or storing data into Amazon S3 from Kafka.

 ## Question 19:
-An IoT company collects temperature and humidity data from sensors deployed in various locations.
+- A. IoT company collects temperature and humidity data from sensors deployed in various locations.
 The goal is to correlate this environmental data with location-specific weather forecasts retrieved from an external API.
 Which approach best facilitates this integration and processing within the Kafka ecosystem?

 a.
 Ingest sensor data into a Kafka topic using MQTT connectors.
 Separately, use an external service to fetch weather forecasts, storing this data in a Kafka topic via the HTTP Source Connector.
 Utilize Kafka Streams to join sensor data with weather forecasts based on location and timestamp, outputting enriched data to another topic.
 b.
 Directly stream sensor data and weather forecasts into Kafka using custom Kafka Producers implemented in Python.
 These producers perform API calls to retrieve forecasts, merge this data with sensor readings, and produce the combined records into a single Kafka topic.